Sydney’s Backyard Ultra

 Good people

-I also made friends on the course and by the middle of the night, names I didn't know at 8am felt like teammates, and lonely spectators I didn’t know were willing me on.
+I made friends on the course and by the middle of the night, names I didn't know at 8am felt like teammates, and lonely spectators I didn’t know were willing me on.

 Good performance